DevRobert/ocomis-authentication/README.md

 ## Notes

-The connection to the User API has not established yet.
+The connection to the User API has not been established yet.
 Therefore, fake credentials are used.